m-mdy-m/Xprz/README.md

 - **Route**: Efficiently organize and manage your application's routes with the `Route` class.
 Define routes for various HTTP methods and handle requests with ease.
 - **SharedApp**: Access and share the Express application instance across modules with the `SharedApp` class.
 Simplify application-wide configuration and access with ease.

+- **$read**: Dynamically load files or folders within a Node.js environment with ease using the `$read` utility function.
+Simplify the process of managing dependencies and accessing resources effortlessly.

+- **$install**: Simplify package installation in your Node.js applications with the `$install` utility function provided by Xprz.
+Automate the process of checking for package existence and installing dependencies seamlessly.

 ## Features

 - **Middleware Management**: Effortlessly enhance your application's functionality by attaching middleware functions with a simple API.